 On Facebook, Gerard Foreman writes, “Delicious food and the Beef Rendang is outstanding.
 Highly recommended!”

 Ming’s Pantry is serving up Malaysian and Asian inspired dishes in a casual and welcoming venue.
-With street-side dining and a stylish interior, you can choose from classic Malay dishes from roti with beef rendang to nasi lemak with curry chicken, or from their special laksa menu with plenty of options for all tastes.
+With street-side dining and a stylish interior, you can choose from classic Malay dishes.
+From roti with beef rendang, to nasi lemak with curry chicken, or a special laksa – there’s plenty of options for all tastes.

 Happy customer Eliza Anlezark writes on Facebook, “Super quick and amazing food!
 Up there with the best Asian food I’ve had.
 The popcorn chicken, char keow teow and beef rendang with roti are stand outs.
 Get in and around this place!”

 If you’re looking for more Asian cuisine in Canberra, you’re spoiled for choice – check out our articles on the best Thai, Chinese, Vietnamese and Japanese restaurants in town for some helpful guides.

 Thanks to our commenters who have provided insightful feedback, if you believe we have got it wrong, please let us know.